shdeepak/Basic_Port_Scanner-Python/README.md

 ## Use Cases

 - **Network Security**: Identify open ports that could be potential security vulnerabilities.
-- **Network Troubleshooting**: Check if specific services (like HTTP, FTP, SSH) are running on a target machine.
 - **Service Monitoring**: Verify the status of network services by scanning specific ports on remote servers.

 ## Requirements